1–2 spots available for Q2 · Claim yours

 Is Vue losing popularity?

-Worldwide npm downloads have stayed steady-to-growing.
-Vue lost "cool factor" momentum in the US, gained it in China and Europe.
-"Popularity" depends on where you measure.
+Worldwide npm downloads have stayed steady to growing.
+Vue lost some "cool factor" momentum in the US, gained it in China and Europe.
+Popularity depends on where you measure.

 Will React 19's compiler make Vapor irrelevant?